CoenBracilano/CoenBracilano.github.io/projects/SpotMeBro.md

 Here is the admin page where admins can edit profiles and workouts:
 <img class="img-fluid" src="../img/SpotMeBro/AdminImage.png">

-If you would like to see the source code and try the app out yourself, here is the organization's  <a href="https://github.com/spot-me-bro"><i class="large github icon ">github page:</i>/Tic-Tac-Toe-</a>
+If you would like to see the source code and try the app out yourself, here is the organization's  <a href="https://github.com/spot-me-bro"><i class="large github icon "></i>github page:</a>